|f. The Guides' Wall (Madame G's)

 Apr 15, 2013

-This was a fun exposed climb which I'd describe as G (with the caveat that we skipped the last 30 feet or so to finish on Le Teton) .
+This was a fun exposed climb that is easier than it appears.
+Ropes seem optional for the first pitch.
 We scrambled up the gully to the ledges to the right of the bushes described in the guidebook and then went up the face to the left.
-Relatively easy, exposed 5.6ish climbing with good rests on big holds that look like they should be loose but seem solid.
-The crux is balancy and thoughtful.
+Relatively easy, exposed 5.6ish climbing with good rests on big holds that appear loose to look at but feel solid.
+There are arguably two cruxes, both balancey moves past a roof.
+Easier if tall.
+You can link the second two pitches.
+Easier with doubles.